rijdendetreinen/rdt-serviceinfo/README.md

 0. Create the database and import the IFF dataset by running `iff-loader.py --create_tables`
 0. Load the current schedule by running `scheduler.py`.
 0. Receive status updates by running `arnu-listener.py` (in the background, if working correctly).
-0. Provide an HTTP interface by running `http-server.py` (for testing/debugging) or by configuring access to `http.wsgi` (for production).
+0. Provide an HTTP interface by running `http-server.py` (for testing/debugging usage), or by configuring a WSGI server like [uWSGI](https://github.com/unbit/uwsgi) (for production usage).
+   Set it up to serve `http.wsgi`.

 ### Keeping the schedule up-to-date